skylight-hq/skylight.digital/_service_areas/ditap.md

         </div>

         <h2 id="learning-experience">Engage in a unique learning experience</h2>
         <p class="text-intro">Skylight believes that learning, like acquisitions in government, should be collaborative and hands-on.
-As part of Skylight’s DITAP cohort, you won’t just receive a seminar--you’ll actively participate in a community devoted to the pillars of acquisitions and digital services.
+As part of Skylight’s DITAP cohort, you won’t just receive a seminar—you’ll actively participate in a community devoted to the pillars of acquisitions and digital services.
 We’ve designed our learning environment to work with you, and our team of master educators and coaches will leverage their real-world knowledge to give you an immersive experience in both the theory and applied practice of digital acquisitions.</p>

         <div class="image-list row mt-4">